RedPointGlobal/redpoint-mdm/README.md

 The default installation requires that you create a kubernetes ```tls``` secret for you certificate data.
 The secret must be named ```mdm-tls```.
 If this secret is missing, Nginx wont know how to route the requests for the Web UI.
 Creating this secret with the relevant certficate data should resolve this issue

-### Upgrading MDM
+###Upgrading MDM
-If you installed MDM using this helm chart, upgrading to a new version can be accomplished in just a few steps as described below
+If you initially deployed MDM using the Helm chart, upgrading to a newer version is a straightforward process.
+Follow these steps for a seamless upgrade:

-- Pull the latest chart manifests
+- Fetch the Latest Chart Manifests:
+To ensure you have the latest version of the Helm chart, navigate to your Helm chart repository or directory and execute the following command Upgrading MDM
 ```
-git pull to get the latest chart manifests
+git pull
 ```
+This command fetches any updates to the chart and ensures you are working with the most recent version.
-- Upgrade your installation
+- Execute the Upgrade
+With the updated chart in place, you can proceed to upgrade your MDM installation.
+Use the helm upgrade command, specifying your release name and the chart directory.
+Additionally, you may want to provide a custom values.yaml file if you have configuration changes specific to your deployment:
 ```
-helm upgrade redpoint-mdm redpoint-mdm/ --values values.yaml
+helm upgrade <release-name> redpoint-mdm/ --values <custom-values.yaml>
 ```
+Replace <release-name> with the name of your existing MDM release, and <custom-values.yaml> with the path to your custom configuration file, if needed.
+This command will apply the new chart version and any configuration changes, ensuring your MDM deployment is up-to-date.

+By following these steps, you can easily keep your MDM system current with the latest features and improvements.
 ### MDM Support
 If you believe you need additional support with installation, Contact support@redpointglobal.com for any application specific issues you may encounter.
 Kubernetes specific or other network connectivity errors are out of scope